Suramin

 Suramin is a medication used to treat African sleeping sickness and river blindness.
 It is the treatment of choice for sleeping sickness without central nervous system involvement.
 It is given by injection into a vein.

-Suramin causes a fair number of side effects.
 Common side effects include nausea, vomiting, diarrhea, headache, skin tingling, and weakness.
 Sore palms of the hands and soles of the feet, trouble seeing, fever, and abdominal pain may also occur.
 Severe side effects may include low blood pressure, decreased level of consciousness, kidney problems, and low blood cell levels.
 It is unclear if it is safe when breastfeeding.

 Suramin was made at least as early as 1916.
 It is on the World Health Organization's List of Essential Medicines.
 In the United States it can be acquired from the Centers for Disease Control (CDC).
-In regions of the world where the disease is common suramin is provided for free by the World Health Organization (WHO).
+In regions of the world where African sleeping sickness is common suramin is provided for free by the World Health Organization (WHO).